Download Russia and World War 1 Worksheets

-At the time of the First World War, Russia was ruled by the tsars.
-However, during the course of the war, the fate of the tsars and the Russian ruling families was bound up in the tragedy that resulted from World War 1.
-Just like many other great powers of Europe, Russia was drawn into entering World War 1 by follies and errors of judgment.
-These included military overconfidence, putting too much trust in alliances, poisonous nationalism and imperial rivalry.
+- At the time of the First World War, Russia was ruled by the tsars.
+However, during the course of the war, the fate of the tsars and the Russian ruling families was bound up in the tragedy that resulted from World War I. Just like many other great powers of Europe, Russia was drawn into entering World War I by follies and errors of judgment.
+These included military overconfidence, putting too much trust in alliances, poisonous nationalism, and imperial rivalry.

-Although Russia entered the Great War for the same reasons as Britain and France, she did not enter the war on an equal footing.
-This is because her industrial sector was still small compared to that of the powerhouse German economy.
+- Although Russia entered the Great War for the same reasons as Britain and France, it did not enter the war with equal footing.
+This is because the industrial sector was still small compared to that of the powerhouse German economy.
 Russia’s economy also relied on foreign investment.

-- In the years leading up to World War 1, Russia and Austria-Hungary had some disputes.
-The disputed area was in South-East Europe known as the Balkans.
+- In the years leading up to World War I, Russia and Austria-Hungary had some disputes.
+The disputed area was in Southeast Europe, known as the Balkans.
 Russia had a very close relationship with Serbia, one of the nations in the Balkans.
-This close relationship between Russia and Serbia concerned Austria because a large number of Serbs were living in Austria and the Austria-Hungarian government feared that the Serbs would demand to be part of Russia.
+This close relationship between Russia and Serbia concerned Austria because a large number of Serbs were living in Austria.
+Thus, the Austria-Hungarian government feared that the Serbs would demand to be part of Russia.

-The Russian government was not on good terms with the German government because Russia considered Germany to be the biggest threat to its territory.
-Russia’s fears were reinforced by the formation of the Triple Alliance with Austria-Hungary and Italy.
+- The Russian government was not on good terms with the German government because Russia considered Germany to be the biggest threat to its territory.
+Russia’s fears were reinforced by the formation of the Triple Alliance of Germany with Austria-Hungary and Italy.
 Under the terms of the Triple Alliance, the three countries agreed to support each other in case they were attacked by either France or Russia.
-Russia also joined an alliance with Britain and France to form the Triple Entente.
+Russia then joined an alliance with Britain and France to form the Triple Entente.

-When Archduke Franz Ferdinand was assassinated in Sarajevo in 1914, Russia committed itself to joining the Triple Entente in declaring war on Germany.
-The Russians hoped that their membership to the Triple Entente would allow them to gain some territories from their neighbours.
+- When Archduke Franz Ferdinand was assassinated in Sarajevo in 1914, Russia committed itself to joining the Triple Entente in declaring war on Germany.
+The Russians hoped that their membership in the Triple Entente would allow them to gain some territories from their neighbours.

 Russia Enters the War: 1914 to 1918

-By 1916, two million Russian soldiers had been killed in combat while 300,000 were taken as prisoners.
+- By 1916, two million Russian soldiers had been killed in combat, while 300,000 were taken as prisoners.
 It is estimated that nearly a third of Russia’s able-bodied men were in the army.
 Most of these men were peasants.
 This meant that there were too few peasants to work on the farms.
-By November 1916, food prices were four times higher compared to before the war.
+By November 1916, food prices were four times higher than they were before the war.
 Russian citizens began striking for higher wages.

-Lenin, who was living in exile in Switzerland, was shocked by the decisions of most socialists in Europe to support their country’s war effort.
+- Lenin, who was living in exile in Switzerland, was shocked by the decisions of most socialists in Europe to support their country’s war effort.
 Lenin, therefore, strategised to turn the “imperialist” war into a Russian civil war.
 He published a book titled, Imperialism: The Highest Stage of Capitalism.
-This book, together with other propaganda, was distributed urging the allied soldiers to abandon the war and start a socialist revolution.
+This book, together with other propaganda, urged the allied soldiers to abandon the war and start a socialist revolution.

 1917 Russian Provisional Government

-By the time Russia had withdrawn from the war, after just two years, the Russian domestic economy was heavily negatively impacted.
+- By the time Russia had withdrawn from the war after just two years, the Russian domestic economy was heavily negatively impacted.
 Apart from the decline in food production, the Russian transportation system was put under enormous strain.
-This led to inadequate maintenance and replacement of infrastructure that resulted in the total failure of the Russian transport system.
+This led to inadequate maintenance and replacement of infrastructure that resulted in the total failure of the Russian transportation system.